neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 Fourth, specify a directory where PostgreSQL stores the data and click the Next button:

 ![](/postgresqltutorial/Install-PostgreSQL-macOS-step-4.png)
 Fifth, enter the password for the **postgres** user account.
-You should note down this password for logging in to the PostgreSQL database server later.
+You should note this password for logging in to the PostgreSQL database server later.
 After that, click the Next button.

 ![](/postgresqltutorial/Install-PostgreSQL-macOS-step-5.png)
 Sixth, specify the port number on which the PostgreSQL server will listen.
 By default, PostgreSQL uses port number 5432\.